Texas insurance company offers employees help with adoption after state bans most abortions - LifeSite

 In September 2021, the Texas Heartbeat Act outlawed all abortions when a heartbeat is detectable, at about 6 weeks.
 Texas legislators also passed a trigger law to completely criminalize abortion 30 days after Roe v.
 Wade is overturned.

-In a historic decision June 24, the U.S. Supreme Court overturned Roe v.
+In a historic decision, the U.S. Supreme Court overturned Roe v.
 Wade, ending nearly 50 years of nationwide abortion-on-demand and once again allowing states to protect unborn life from the moment of conception.

 This announcement enacted pre-Roe abortion restrictions on the books, including a total ban from 1925 and a law that makes it a crime to “furnish the means for procuring an abortion.”